 - Irony: Elsa's male relatives were all killed in the greatest German victories of the war.

 - It Has Been an Honor: Rosenthal and Maréchal exchange words to this effect while making their final dangerous dash to the Swiss border.

-- Language Barrier: As the gang is being taken away to another prison, Maréchal tries to tell an incoming prisoner about the escape tunnel, but the new inmate is British and can't understand a word.
+- As the gang is being taken away to another prisoner-of-war camp, Maréchal tries to tell an incoming prisoner about the escape tunnel, but the new inmate is British and can't understand a word.

 - Nice Jewish Boy: Rosenthal.
 He is concerned enough about the Greedy Jew stereotype that he gives out food from his parcels to his cellmates.

 - Officer and a Gentleman: Rauffenstein and de Boeldieu crank this up to 150.
 The first time they meet, after Rauffenstein shoots de Boeldieu down, is when Rauffenstein invites de Boeldieu and Maréchal to dinner at the German mess.
 Later, after de Boeldieu is an inmante in Rauffenstein's camp, Rauffenstein won't let the guards search de Boeldieu's bunk, and he invites de Boeldieu to his quarters for a friendly chat.

 - Romancing the Widow: Maréchal and Elsa slowly fall in love.

 - Token Minority: One of the French officers in the first POW camp is Senegalais.
 His white fellow prisoners ignore him.